chazlarson/PMM-Quickstart/README.md

 1. clone the repo
 1. cd into the repo dir
 1. run `direnv allow` as the prompt will tell you to
-1. direnv will build the vitrual env and keep requirements up to date
+1. direnv will build the virtual env and keep requirements up to date

 ## if you don't use [`direnv`](https://github.com/direnv/direnv):
 1. install direnv